rpralica/ChessAnalysis/README.md

     Customization and Fork: Rade Pralica

-License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-See LICENSE for details.
 ```

+## License

+Chesskit is licensed under the GNU Affero General Public License 3.
+See [copying](COPYING.md) for
+details.